Drums (comics): Publication

 The series was published by Image Comics as four issues released from May to September 2011.
 A collected trade paperback edition was released by Amigo Comics in August 2016.

 Reception

 Critical reception for the series has been mixed, with Bloody Disgusting praising the first issue and CNN's Geek Out blog calling it one of the "best comics of the year".
 A reviewer for Nj.com stated that the "strength of the story is not in the presence of the supernatural though, it is the fact that the supernatural is presented as a tool.
 The spirits may be powerful, deadly, and evil, but without human help they have no power in our world".
 Broken Frontier called the comic "well crafted" but criticized that the story was "too familiar".
-Crave Online also criticized the comic's familiarity, also citing that the artwork was "incredibly dull" and that the comic was "laid out like a bad SyFy movie".
+CraveOnline also criticized the comic's familiarity, also citing that the artwork was "incredibly dull" and that the comic was "laid out like a bad SyFy movie".